uber-node/tcurl/usage.md

     ```

 `--timeout value`
-    Specify the maximum time in miniseconds this request can take
+    Specify the maximum time in milliseconds this request can take
     until it timeout.
     For example, the following command specifies a timeout value
     of one second: